stratum-mining/stratum/experimental/coinbase-negotiator/README.md

 ```

-When downstream will start to mine a new block it will use the new coinbase tx if it know a valid tx
+When the downstream nodes (clients) start to mine a new block, they will each use the new coinbase
+transaction if:
-that spend bitcoin from the coinbase output to the downstream's controlled address, and if the sum
+1. the coinbase output yields bitcoin spendable by the miner provided address, or
-of all the bitcoin spent by the tx signed via NewTxToSign do not exceed the coinbase input
+2. if the sum of the bitcoin spent by the transaction signed via NewTxToSign does not exceed the
+   coinbase input.
 ```
 Server -> Client
 NewCoinbase: